alpiepho/coursera_go_classes/alpiepho/Course3/week3/Quiz.md

 I and II, NOT III.

-I and III, NOT II.
+X - I and III, NOT II.

 I, II, and III.

-X - I only.
+X! - I only.

 3.
 Question 3